How Does a Reciprocating Pump Work? (3D Animation Style Guide)

 Pressure RangeMedium to HighVery High

-Sealing ArrangementMoves with pistonStationary packing
+Sealing ArrangementMoves with the pistonStationary packing

-Fluid ContactPiston contacts liquidPlunger passes through seal
+Fluid ContactPiston contacts liquidPlunger passes through the seal

 Maintenance at High PressureHigher wearBetter for continuous high-pressure duty